 - Coverage – can be layered up to create coverage from sheer to full.

 - Application – apply with a Kabuki brush or square-topped foundation brush.
-A little powder is put into the product’s lid and the brush swirled into the product to pick it up.
-Then, buff and swirl the foundation into the skin – keep working it until you have the coverage required.
+Put a small amount of powder into the product’s lid, and swirl the brush into the product to pick it up.
+Then, buff and swirl the foundation onto the skin – keep working it until you have the coverage required.

 - Read our in-depth look at mineral makeup.